Explore Like a Local in These Unique Places in Mexico

 One of the main reasons to visit Mexico is the beaches.
 With miles and miles of coastline, it is hard to know what is the best beach in Mexico.
 One of our favorites is San Pancho in Nayarit.
 Officially called San Francisco, San Pancho it less than a half-hour from Sayulita, one of Mexico’s most popular beach destinations.
 Being so close, the beach itself is remarkably similar to Sayulita but with a fraction of the people.

-This small beach town has everything you could want.
+This small, sleepy beach town has everything you could want from a beach destination in Mexico.
 A handful of quality restaurants, cafes, and bars, all without the price tag of nearby Sayulita.
 Grab a surfboard and hit the waves.
 Sip a Pacifico (our favorite Mexican beer) on the white sand beaches of San Pancho!
 Whatever you want to do, this is the place to relax and soak up the Mexican sun!